-- 365. Independent Studio Projects Independent projects for advanced students intending to major in art.
+365. Independent Studio Projects - Independent projects for advanced students intending to major in art, major in studio art and art education.
 This is a student driven seminar augmented by selected readings.
 Required of all art majors.

-Two Credits Mayer Fall Semester - 389.
-GLCA Arts Program The Great Lakes College Association, Inc. Arts Program, presently based in New York City, involves the student in a full semester of study and involvement in the arts.
+Two Credits Staff Fall Semester

+- 389. GLCA Arts Program The Great Lakes College Association, Inc. Arts Program, presently based in New York City, involves the student in a full semester of study and involvement in the arts.
 The credits will constitute elective credits within the department.